Swan and ArabicMTEB: Dialect-Aware, Arabic-Centric, Cross-Lingual, and Cross-Cultural Embedding Models and Benchmarks: Abstract

 \section{Abstract}

-We introduce {\bf \ourmodel}, a family of embedding models centred around the Arabic language, addressing both small-scale and large-scale use cases. {\ourmodel} includes two variants: \ourmodel-Small, based on ARBERTv2, and \ourmodel-Large, built on ArMistral, a pretrained Arabic large language model.
-To evaluate these models, we propose \benchmark, a comprehensive benchmark suite that assesses cross-lingual, multi-dialectal, multi-domain, and multi-cultural Arabic text embedding performance, covering eight diverse tasks and spanning 94 datasets. \ourmodel-Large achieves state-of-the-art results, outperforming Multilingual-E5-large in most Arabic tasks, while the \ourmodel-Small consistently surpasses Multilingual-E5-base.
-Our extensive evaluations demonstrate that \ourmodel~models are both dialectally and culturally aware, excelling across various Arabic domains while offering significant monetary efficiency.
-This work significantly advances the field of Arabic language modelling and provides valuable resources for future research and applications in Arabic natural language processing.
-Our models and benchmark will be made publicly accessible for research.
+We introduce {\bf \ourmodel}, a family of embedding models centered on Arabic, designed for both small-scale and large-scale applications. \ourmodel{} comprises two variants: \ourmodel-Small, built on ARBERTv2, and \ourmodel-Large, based on ArMistral, a pretrained Arabic large language model.
+To evaluate our models, we propose a comprehensive benchmark suite, dubbed \benchmark, that assesses cross-lingual, multi-dialectal, multi-domain, and multi-cultural Arabic text embedding performance. \benchmark covers eight diverse tasks sourced from 94 datasets. \ourmodel-Large achieves state-of-the-art results, outperforming Multilingual-E5-large in most Arabic tasks, while \ourmodel-Small consistently surpasses Multilingual-E5-base.
+Our extensive evaluations show that \ourmodel~models are both dialectally and culturally aware, achieving strong performance across diverse Arabic domains while maintaining significant cost efficiency.
+This work significantly advances the field of Arabic language modelling and provides valuable resources for future research and applications in Arabic NLP.
+Our models and benchmark are available at our GitHub page: \href{https://github.com/UBC-NLP/swan}{https://github.com/UBC-NLP/swan}.